AriosJentu/WS-MetaTrader5/README.md

 ## Known Limitations
 1. The buffer size for `GetMessageFromQueue` must be sufficient to hold the largest incoming message.
 If the buffer is too small, the message will be skipped or truncated.
-2. On macOS, the library can only be used with MetaTrader 5 running via Wine.
-3. The library does not currently support outgoing WebSocket messages (only receiving is implemented).
+2. The library does not currently support outgoing WebSocket messages (only receiving is implemented).